-Relay for Life
+- Relay for Life

-Our chapter’s mission echoes that of the Phi Theta Kappa International Honors Society and our goal is to fulfill the commitment to scholarship, leadership, service, and fellowship.
-We aim to become strong leaders while serving our college community and beyond.
+Our chapter's mission echoes that of the Phi Theta Kappa International Honors Society, and our goal is to fulfill the commitment to scholarship, leadership, service, and fellowship.
+We aim to become influential leaders while serving our college community and beyond.

 Quinsigamond Community College Alpha Zeta Theta Chapter invitees need 15 credits of college level courses (level 100 or higher) and cumulative GPA of 3.5 or greater.